jcarlosgarcia/pml/pml.md

 testData <- testData[,!dropColumns]
 ```

-After removing the zero variance predictors, the set has now 154 possible predictors.
+After removing the zero variance predictors, the set has 154 possible predictors.

 ### Remove columns with lots of missing values